sushant00/NSS/Assignment4/README.rst

 ============

 - The IP address and port number of KDC, server is fixed
-- the clients need to know and enter their 2 digit userid
+- the clients need to know and enter their 4 digit userid
 - a 6 digit nonce is generated automatically and added to the msg
 - 00 uid is reserved for chat server
 - the files listed or shared should be in users home directory only
+- the iv is generated from the key
+- max password length for a user is 512 characters
+- client currently reads the password from shadow file, may be changed to enter the password

 Bugs defended / Extra Features
 ==============================